 Back to my special spaghetti recipe as one of the easy to make Nigerian foods.
 The ingredients for this recipe are slightly closer to that of jollof rice, you will need; tomatoes, carrots, green beans, corned beef and a few other Nigerian ingredients.

 Whether you are new to pasta or Nigerian foods entirely, you can start with this delicious-looking recipe, like jollof rice, it is easy to make and could be made in less than one hour.
 That is the criteria for entering my list of easy to make Nigerian recipes, it must be easy to make and the ingredients must be easy to find.

 If you want to make my special spaghetti recipe visit the main page about – My Nigerian Spaghetti Recipe

 The last on my list of simple Nigerian foods would be tomato stew.
-You will notice that almost all the recipes on this page are made with tomatoes, the reason as stated above is because tomatoes are easy to find.
-The major ingredients for all of the recipes on this page is just tomato and chicken, aren’t they easy to find?
+You will notice that I made almost all the recipes on this page with tomatoes, the reason as stated above is because tomatoes are easy to find.
+The major ingredients for all the recipes on this page is just tomato and chicken, aren’t they easy to find?

-So let’s commence with making tomato stew, the last on my list Tomato stew is never consumed as is, it is served alongside other Nigerian foods like rice, beans and yam.
-Once i have tomato stew in my fridge I can eat any of the foods listed above, that is partly the reason why I have tomato stew on this list.
+So let’s commence with making tomato stew, the last on my list Tomato stew is never consumed as is, I served it alongside other Nigerian foods like rice, beans and yam.
+Once i have tomato stew in my fridge, I can eat any of the foods listed above, that is partly the reason I have tomato stew on this list.

 Please visit the main page on Making Tomato Stew.

-There are a whole lot of other Easy Nigerian foods you might want to consider making, I have over fifty different Nigerian recipes on this site please click – All Foods – Easy Nigerian Recipes – to visit my home page.
+There are a lot of other Easy Nigerian foods to consider making, I have over fifty different Nigerian recipes on this site please click – All Foods – Easy Nigerian Recipes – to visit my home page.